wendyverdonk93/docs/content/tools/server2server/server-to-server-flow.md

     }
 ```

-Use our [API reference on server to server](/api/#server-to-server) to process a direct credit card payment.
+Use our API reference on [server to server](/api/#server-to-server) for more information on how to process a direct credit card payment.

 <br>